Geranomyia

 Life cycle and behavior: Adult Geranomyia usually emerge in early spring and typically have a rather long period of active feeding, from April until October.
 When feeding or at rest, they engage in a bouncing or bobbing movement, which is specific to only Geranomyia, and the function of the behavior is unknown.
 Larvae tend to be similar to many other limoniids, as they are semi-aquatic and form silken, gelatinous tubes with algal filaments which they feed upon.
 In pupation, they form a cocoon-like sheath in the mouth of the larval tube.
 One species, Geranomyia recondita (Alexander 1921), develops a globular mass made of a clear jelly-like substance on leaves.
 The larvae are protected within the jelly mass and feed on epiphyllous [W1] liverworts.
 This larval habitat forming behavior is specific to Geranomyia.

 Habitat: Geranomyia larvae are found in aquatic and semi-aquatic habitats.
 Most commonly, they can be found in hygropetric habitats, where a thin film of water is flowing constantly over a rock surface and there is also algae present on the rock.
 This type of habitat is most common in streams and waterfalls, but Geranomyia can be found in rivers as well.
-Adults are typically found in close proximity to their larval habitats, near riffles in streams but also on limestone cliffs and overhanging springs.
+Adults are typically found close to their larval habitats, near riffles in streams but also on limestone cliffs and overhanging springs.
 More specifically, adults are found feeding near their larval habitats, resting and feeding on Asteraceae flowers such as Aster, Eupatorium, Helianthus, Solidago, and Verbesina.